DavKochkin/BankeyApp/README.md

 ### UIRefreshControl

-For this screen, it is possible to get the data of a random user (1 of 4) by updating the data via UIRefreshControl.
++ For this screen, it is possible to get the data of a random user (1 of 4) by updating the data via UIRefreshControl.
++ A flickering representation in the form of a "wireframe" for the displayed data in a table cell.
+It can be seen when data is loaded from the network for a long time, errors appear or a long update using refreshControl.

 ![RefreshControl](https://github.com/DavKochkin/DavKochkin/assets/122441539/d6733264-7684-468f-80ee-3bf45d3b62af)

 # Animations

-+ A small bell in the qheaderview table of the main screen.
+A small bell in the qheaderview table of the main screen.
 Animation occurs every time you click on an object.

 ![ShakeyBell](https://github.com/DavKochkin/DavKochkin/assets/122441539/a8cd5c49-d4f0-494e-8cd9-2341ac1ab47d)